radhika2722/HowdyHack2020/README.md

 ## About the Project

 Approximately 1 in 5 women and 1 in 71 men will experience sexual assault or rape in their lifetime according to a 2010 study conducted by the Centers for Disease Control.
 During that same year, 65,000 individuals were reported missing and in danger indicating they were likely kidnapped.
 Even more disturbing, these assaults are most often committed in public spaces at night when the victim is alone and most vulnerable.
 Awareness of your surroundings is, of course, one of if not the most important factor in avoiding becoming a victim, but you can't always be so vigilant.
-This raises the question: who can watch your back when there is no one else there to?
+This raises the question: who will watch your back when there is no one else there to?

 ### Introducing iWatchYourBack: an intelligent wearable proximity alarm